angeluray/angeluray/README.md

 </br>

-🔭 I am a self-taught Full-Stack software developer passionate about creating web solutions on the Internet.
+🔭 I am a Full-Stack software developer passionate about creating web solutions on the Internet.
 Client-side and server-side is part of my daily routine, as I am currently building and maintaining Frontend, Back-end, and Full-Stack deadline-driven projects remotely with Ruby, Ruby on Rails, PostgreSQL, React, Redux.js, Testing, and more.
 Good communication, attention to detail, time management, adaptability, problem-solving skills, and my ability to learn new things quickly are my keys when working alone or in collaboration with multicultural teams through asynchronous work or pair programming.
 I love to face new challenges because they make me scale my skills.
 That's why I never stop learning because code never stops teaching🌱.

 - ⚡ Fun fact: I'm a keen Speaker, and since I learned to code I am a languages cotorro 🦜
 - 🤝 Open to work and collaborate!